tristanarthur/towpy/README.md

 ## Philosophy
-Why develop a program that is so restricted when libraries such as *pygame* already exist.
+Why develop a program that is so restricted when libraries such as *pygame* already exist?
 Aside from being a toy library to play around with and develop quirky text programs in, I have always taken after the way of thinking that minimilism enhances creativity.